Shopify/ruby-lsp/SERVER_EXTENSIONS.md

     class Extension < ::RubyLsp::Extension
       extend T::Sig

-      # Performs any activation that needs to happen once when the language server is booted
+      # Performs any activation that needs to happen once when the language server is booted in addition to registering
+      # listeners and request enhancements
       sig { override.void }
       def activate
+        # Register the MyGem::Hover listener to enhance hover functionality
+        # IMPORTANT: listener and request enhancement registration must be done inside `activate`
+        ::RubyLsp::Requests::Hover.add_listener(MyGem::Hover)
       end

       # Returns the name of the extension